“The future wants to steal your soul and vaporize it in nanotechnics” – “CyberGothic”

 Fanged Noumena gathers up his writings from 1987 to 2007, a period that encompasses his academic career, mental breakdown, and move to Shanghai.
 In brief, Land is an accelerationist: a piece of jargon that means different things to different people.

-It might reflect a goal to bring about a technological singularity.
-It might reflect a realization that this process has already started and is now too late to stop.
+It might reflect a goal to bring about a technological singularity, or it might reflect a realization that this process has already begun and is now too late to stop.
 Human bodies evolved over millions of years.
 Human society, over tens of thousands.
-But capitalism, catalyzed by technology, is faster than anything we’ve seen before.
+But capitalism, catalyzed by technology, moves still faster, faster than anything we’ve seen before.
 More importantly, it’s becoming faster faster than anything we’ve seen before.
 It’s picking up speed like a gale-force wind, howling and sucking things off the ground, causing humanity’s mooring lines to snap one by one.
 Some people want to slow down capitalism via things like government, centralization, and tradition.
 We were never made to go this fast.
 We have to slow down.
 Nick Land’s response is “cut the lines.
 Let’s ride.”

 As is typical for Land, Fanged Noumena isn’t straight philosophy, and sometimes not even slant philosophy.
 “Narcissism and Dispersion” begins with a discussion of Heidegger’s analysis of George Trakl’s poems.
-“CyberGothic” is a reverie on noted philosophical figure William Gibson.
+“CyberGothic” is a reverie on William Gibson.

 I’m not able to offer cogent analysis of anything here.
 There are some fictional prose pieces, such as Ballardian/Burroughsian pastiches .
 “KataqoniX” is a work of poetry seemingly created while watching Apocalypse Now on acid – it predates Kenji Siratori by years but treads over the same ground.
 There’s an interview with one “Daniel Charles Barker” who is almost certainly a nonexistent person, perhaps a collective identity for the CCRU.